gbechara/gcpdemos/devopsdemo1/README.md

 ## Installing the demo
 ### Step 1 - Terraform set up of the project

-On your github repo:
+On your github repo (This step needs to be performed using a github account, you may need to use your account or create one):

 - Install the Cloud Build GitHub App on your GitHub account or in an organization you own.
+To do this you can use https://github.com/apps/google-cloud-build after connecting to your github account.
-- Create a PAT
+- Create a PAT (Classic)
-- Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo and read:user.
+- Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo (Full control of private repositories) and read:user (Read ALL user profile data).
 If your app is installed in an organization, make sure to also select the read:org permission.
 - Create a GCP secret to store github PAT in **my-github-secret**

 Create a new project and: